lmweber/useful-commands/README.md

 #### render Rmarkdown document (R commands)

-Enter these commands in an R session.
-With the options as shown, two output files are created — HTML and standard markdown (.md).
-The standard markdown file is useful as it displays correctly in a GitHub repository (GitHub cannot automatically render Rmarkdown .Rmd files).
+Enter these commands in an R session to create output in both HTML and standard markdown (.md) format.
+The standard markdown file is useful as it can be viewed directly in a GitHub repository (GitHub cannot automatically render Rmarkdown .Rmd files).
+With the option `variant="markdown_strict"`, line breaks entered as single backslash characters render correctly on GitHub.

 `library("rmarkdown")`

+`rmarkdown::render("filename.Rmd", output_format="html_document")`

-`rmarkdown::render("filename.Rmd", output_format="html_document", output_options=list(html_document=list(keep_md=TRUE)))`
+`rmarkdown::render("filename.Rmd", output_format="md_document", output_options=list(variant="markdown_strict"))`